-This Plan sets out a framework that identifies potential hazards and risks associated with port operations.
-The Plan describes the methodology of safety management and how communication and consultation between Darwin Port and its stakeholders, is reasonably administered.
+This Plan sets out a framework that identifies potential hazards and risk management and their controls, describes the methodology of safety management and how communication and consultation between Darwin Port and its stakeholders, is reasonably administered.

 To ensure compliance, this Plan is reviewed by the management of Darwin Port.
-The Plan is issued and authorised by Darwin Port and final approval given by the Regional Harbourmaster.
+The Plan is issued and authorised by Darwin Port and then approved by the Regional Harbourmaster.